datafaker-net/datafaker/README.md

 ```

 You can also use the snapshot version (`1.7.0-SNAPSHOT`), which automatically gets published
-after every push to the master branch of this repository.
+after every push to the main branch of this repository.
 Binary repository URL for snapshots download is
 https://s01.oss.sonatype.org/content/repositories/snapshots/.

 ### Get started